marcglasberg/asyncredux.com/react/basics/components-use-the-state.md

 The component will now rebuild only when the internal properties of the selected object change.
 In other words, when at least one of `name` or `age` changes.

+<hr></hr>

+Next, let's see how to define actions and reducers, that allows us to change the store state.